placouture-upmem/benchmark/source/microbe_cache/README.md

 The benchmark do a pointer chasing over an array, which is initialised with the file sequence provided.

 Sequences is generated with `create_sequence.c`.
-In the source code of the sequence generator, you can specify `CACHE_LINE_SIZE` and `PAGE_SIZE` which are dependent on the system (`getconf LEVEL1_DCACHE_LINESIZE` and `getconf PAGE_SIZE` to obtain them).
+In the source code of the sequence generator, you can specify `CACHE_LINE_SIZE` and `PAGE_SIZE` which are dependent on the system (`getconf LEVEL1_DCACHE_LINESIZE` and `getconf PAGE_SIZE` to obtain them). `SIZE_T_BASE_TYPE` is the type behind `size_t` of the targeted machine.
 Also, you can specify `PTRS_PER_{PGD,P4D,PUD,PMD,PTE}` to setup the size of the array you would like to play with.
 These refers to the numbers of entry per intermediate table to translate memory addresses from virtual to physical.
 (for arm 32bit without LPAE, refer to`https://elixir.bootlin.com/linux/latest/source/arch/arm/include/asm/pgtable-2level.h`)

-Multiple files are generated:
+Multiple files of the form `sequence_<array size>_<cache line stride>_<page stride>.bin` are generated:
-* `sequence_<array size>_1_inpage.txt` is a sequence that access the direct next index in the array.
+*  where cache line stride = 1, page stride = 1: a sequence that access the direct next index in the array.
-* `sequence_<array size>_<CACHE_LINE_SIZE / sizeof(size_t)>_inpage.txt` is a sequence that access the access jumping on the next cache line.
+* cache line stride = <CACHE_LINE_SIZE / sizeof(size_t)>, page stride = 1: a sequence that access the array by cache line linearly.
-* `sequence_<array size>_0_inpage.txt` is a sequence that jumps randomly within a memory page.
+* cache line stride = 0, page stride = 1: a sequence that jumps randomly within a memory page.
 When all cache lines are accessed once, it passes to the next page.
-This sequence is usefull to force regular cache misses, and beating the memory prefetcher.
+This sequence is usefull to force regular cache misses.
+The sequence are likely to be not prefetchable.
-* `sequence_<array size>_0_outpage.txt` is a sequence that jumps randomly in the array.
+* cache line stride = 0, page stride = 0: is a sequence that jumps randomly in the array.
 Each access try to touch a different set of {PGD,P4D,PUD,PMD,PTE,CL}, and to avoid the last `NR_LAST_PAGE_ENTRY_TO_AVOID` translation.
 This sequence tries to stress the TLB.

 There are multiple version of the benchmark: